Pioreactor/docs.pioreactor/experiments/02-Secondary and University level education/yeast-in-ethanol.md

 5. Inoculate the stock with a very small amount of baker's yeast using best practices to avoid other contamination.
 Wait for the yeast granules to dissolve, aided by gentle rocking or stirring.
    * Alternatively, a yeast stock solution can be made by diluting a small amount of yeast in 15 mL of YPD stock, then 1 drop of this stock solution can be added to your vials.
 6. Place the vials in your Pioreactors.
-7. Visit pioreactor.local and start a new experiment.
+7. Visit [pioreactor.local](http://pioreactor.local) and start a new experiment.
 8. On the left menu, select the Pioreactors page.
-Add any additional Pioreactors that you would like to use (more information here).
-Select Manage all Pioreactors, and start Stirring activity and OD reading activity.
+Add any additional Pioreactors that you would like to use (more information [here](/user-guide/create-cluster)).
+Select Manage all Pioreactors, and start _Stirring_ activity and _OD reading_ activity.
 9. Optional: you can turn on the Temperature automation activity and set it on _Stable_ at an optimal temperature (ex.
 30C).
 10. Confirm that everything looks normal (ex: receiving optical density signal).
+11. Back on the _Pioreactors_ page, select _Manage all Pioreactors_ and start _Growth rate_.
+It will take a minute for results to begin showing up.
-11. Optional: you can change the names of the Pioreactor in the UI to display the target temperature.
+12. Optional: you can change the names of the Pioreactor in the UI to display the target temperature.
-12. Students can watch growth progress on the Overview page.
+13. Students can watch growth progress on the _Overview_ page.

 ## Example